-- The percentage of the financial product's economic exposure compliant with the RBC policy: 100% - The percentage of the financial product's economic exposure covered by the ESG analysis based on external and/or ESG proprietary methodology(ies): 100% - The minimum percentage of the financial product's economic exposure investment universe reduction due to exclusion of securities with low ESG score and/or sector exclusions as per the RBC policy and/or any other extra financial criteria; 20% - The weighted average ESG score of the financial product's reference benchmark economic exposure compared to the weighted average ESG score of its investment universe; 62.34 vs 59.43 (STOXX Europe 600 Net Return EUR Index)\ - The average carbon footprint of the financial product's reference benchmark economic exposure compared to the average carbon footprint of its investment universe; 76.78 vs 85.44 tCO2 eq/EV (STOXX Europe 600 Net Return EUR Index)\ - The percentage of the financial product's economic exposure in "sustainable investments" as defined in Article 2 (17) of SFDR: 67.8% - \ Source: BNP Paribas Asset Management.
+- The percentage of the financial product's economic exposure compliant with the RBC policy; 100% - The percentage of the financial product's economic exposure covered by the ESG analysis based on external and/or ESG proprietary methodology(ies); 100% - The minimum percentage of the financial product's economic exposure investment universe reduction due to exclusion of securities with low ESG score and/or sector exclusions as per the RBC policy and/or any other extra financial criteria; 20% - The weighted average ESG score of the financial product's economic exposure compared to the weighted average ESG score of its investment universe, as defined in the Prospectus; 64.35 vs 59.43 (STOXX 600 Net Total Return Index EUR) - The average carbon footprint of the financial product's economic exposure compared to the average carbon footprint of its investment universe; 60.44 vs 85.44 (tCO2 eq/EV) (STOXX 600 Net Total Return Index EUR) - The percentage of the financial product's economic exposure in "sustainable investments" as defined in Article 2 (17) of SFDR.
+61.2% - Source: BNP Paribas Asset Management.
 Another provider of extra-financial data (e.g. ESG score, carbon footprint) as well as a slightly different initial investment universe may be used to determine and implement extra-financial targets of the investment strategy.
 For data availability purposes regarding this periodic reporting, the figures provided are based on BNP Paribas Asset Management data and may not strictly reflect these targets.

-...and compared to previous periods?
+...and compared to previous periods ?